Winter in Maine

 A slower, but no less invigorating way to explore Maine's winter wilderness is by cross-country ski or snowshoe.
 Imagine gliding quietly through balsam-scented forests, feeling the sun's warmth reflecting off the snow on a sparkling winter day.
 Perfection.

 And no overview of winter activities in Maine's outdoors is complete without mentioning ice fishing.
 Maine's many lakes may freeze over, but they don't clear out.
 Almost every community hosts its own ice fishing derby, many geared toward the whole family.
 Quality family time and appreciation for the outdoors.
 Looking to make it a weekend trip?
 Whether you're visiting Maine's Lakes and Mountains region, the Kennebec Valley, the Highlands or Aroostook County, you'll find plenty of lodging options for when you're looking to warm up after a long day on the ice.

 Maine State Parks

 Entertainment, Dining and Shopping

 If you're looking more for Maine relaxation rather than Maine recreation, there's plenty to do indoors.
 Our favorite?
 Hole up in a public house, and sample the offerings of Maine's many craft breweries.
 Rockland's art galleries, Portland's James Beard nominee restaurants.
 Bangor's downtown stays vibrant all winter with eclectic restaurants, boutique shopping and a bustling casino.
 Plus, it's only an hour and a half from Moosehead Lake, giving you the best of both worlds.

 Winter Activities and Events

 But chances are, if you're looking for things to do in Bangor or Portland or any other Maine town, you'll want to zip up the parka and head outside.
 Remember, no hibernating during winter in Maine.
 In January, various Winterfests host snow sculptures, scavenger hunts, ice carving and more.
 Camden also hosts the U.S. National Toboggan Championships, which are celebrated with ice carving, freestyle skiing competitions, beer tastings and an outdoor film festival.
 Up in Rangeley Lakes, there's the snowmobile club's annual Snodeo, a big party with scenic helicopter flights, marshmallow roasts, a chowder cook off and, of course, snowmobile rides.
-February's just as busy, with Moosehead Lake's Sno-fest — highlights include a 100-mile dogsled race — and the Ice Festival in Lewiston/Auburn, where chilled winter drinks are served on bars of carved ice.
+February's just as busy, with Moosehead Lake's Sno-fest — highlights include a 100-mile dogsled race – a must-see for dog sledding enthusiasts.